compusolve-rsa/TestingGrounds/README.md

 ### TG 36.
 Now player and Guards have one Blueprint with First and Fird Person Camera, firing and death animations.
 Player can Die and took damage, same as Guards.

+### TG 37.
+Spawning Terrain in the GameMode for loop.
+Now at the start of the game we spawning terrain in 10 tiles.